WLCG-AuthZ-WG/common-jwt-profile/profile.md

   <tr>
    <td><strong>OAuth 2.0</strong>
    </td>
    <td>OAuth 2.0 is the industry-standard protocol for authorization.
 OAuth 2.0 supersedes the work done on the original OAuth protocol created in 2006.
 OAuth 2.0 is used for delegating authorization to a client (defined below).
-In many implementations, the OAuth 2.0-issued Access Tokens build upon JSON Web Tokens (RFC 7519).
+In many implementations, the OAuth 2.0-issued Access Tokens build upon JSON Web Tokens (RFC7519).
    </td>
    <td>
    </td>